orazefabian/homecluster/README.md

     - `pingvin`: Collaborative tools for your home network. 🤝
     - `wireguard`: VPN solution for secure connectivity. 🔒
     - `homeassistant`: Automate your smart home devices! 🏡
+    - `paperless`: Store and search your documents effectively. 📝

 2. **Infrastructure** (`infrastructure/`):
     - `longhorn`: Distributed block storage for Kubernetes. 📦